Damascus Steel Knives - INFO & SHOP

-A sharp and well crafted Damascus will change the way you use your knives and the way you perceive food preparation and cooking.
-If you become an enthusiast, you will learn to properly take care of your knife, sharpen it, and wield it like a pro chef.
+A sharp and well crafted knife will change the way you perceive food preparation and cooking.
+If you become an enthusiast, you will learn to properly take care of your blades, sharpen them to a mirror finish, and wield them like a pro chef.

 ‘Damascus steel knife’ is a common name for a multi-layered laminated steel knife.
-Damascus steel knives are made from different types of steel which is fused and hammered together during the forging process.
+Such blades are made from two or more types of steel which is fused and hammered together during the forging process.

-How Many Folds are in Damascus Steel Blades?
+How Many Folds are in Damascene Steel Blades?

 Damascus steel blades can have any number of layers, ranging from 2 up to 2096 or even more.
 The number of layers depends on how many times the steel billet was folded during the forging process.

-A Damascus knife can be made from a single billet (Damascus steel blank) or from two side billets and a hardened steel core, like a sandwich.
+A Damascene knife can be made from a single billet (laminated steel blank) or from two side billets and a hardened steel core, like a sandwich (see diagram above).

-Knives with hardened core are commonly made from 33 or 36 layers of Damascus steel on each side.
+Knives with hardened core are commonly made from 33 or 36 layers of folded steel on each side (for example: 33 layers + core + 33 layers).
 Such blades are referred to as 67 or 73-layered Damascus knives respectively.

-The outer layers add additional protection because the core of the blade is wrapped by many layers of steel, like layers in an onion.
-When compared to an high carbon steel knife, even if the same material is used, the Damascus blade tends to have the same hardness but is still more flexible and resistant to breaking.
+The outer layers add additional protection because the core of the blade is wrapped by many coats of steel.
+When compared to a high carbon steel knife, even if the same material is used, the Damascene blade tends to have the same hardness but is still more flexible and resistant to breaking.

 Is Damascus Steel Good for Knives?

-What we nowadays call ‘Damascus steel’ is not some particular type of steel, but the name refers to the technology of production of the laminated steel blades of knives – which are known by the common name as ‘Damascus knives.’
+What we nowadays call ‘Damascus steel’ is not some particular type of steel, but the name refers to the technology of production of the laminated steel blanks, blades, and knives.

 - types of steel being used,